marycamacho/mern-recipe-starter/README.md

 # mern-recipe-starter
 Personal web app starter with mongo, node+express, react, redux and several other react libraries.

+This is intended for me to use to kickstart MERN projects with webpack as the primary processing tool.

 Instructions:

-Ensure mongo server is installed locally.
+*Ensure mongo server is installed locally.
+*Create local directory or git repo with read me and clone to local.
+*If this repo is cloned on local - just copy all files to the new repo and push/create in master.

 Notes: